carlonicora/obsidian-rpg-manager/README.md

-# Role Playing Game Manager Obsidian Plugin
+# Role Playing Game Manager

 Role Playing Game Manager (RPG Manager or RPGM) is an [Obsidian.md](https://obsidian.md) plugin that helps you outline and manage your Tabletop Role Playing Game (TTRPG) stories.